thimotio/ExpertSystem/README.md

  - Programming Language for data analysis: **Python**
  - Data handling tools: **pandas** helping with data-frame operations
  - Data Visualization tools: **Mathplotlib**

+# Disclaimer

+This code was created for the educational purpose and sharing of advanced control techniques.

+For application in real cases of process in the industry it is necessary to model the controls as well as to identify the limits and interrelations of the variables to guarantee operational safety.

+Authors are responsible for the results of using this code without proper precautions.